All About Power Plant Operators

-Example of Power Plant Operator Job Control, operate, or maintain machinery to generate electric power.
+Job Description & Duties Control, operate, or maintain machinery to generate electric power.
 Includes auxiliary equipment operators.

-What Skills Do You Need to Work as a Power Plant Operator?
+Skills Needed to be a Power Plant Operator

-When polled, Power Plant Operators say the following skills are most frequently used in their jobs:
+Power Plant Operators state the following job skills are important in their day-to-day work.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.